mngiess/sd2iec-games-collection/README.md

 # sd2iec-games-collection
-C64 Games Collection with file layout easy usable with a SD2IEC
+My favourite C64 games collection put into an file system layout easy usable with a SD2IEC.

+Single-disk games are on top level, multi-disk games in separate sub-folders with own swaplist.

+## Change directory

+    OPEN15,8,15,"CD/TEST":CLOSE15